DoZh/OLED-M88/README.md

 OLED-M88
 ========

-It's a test program for SSD1306 OLED on A
+It's a test program for SSD1306 OLED on ATMega88PA